East Hartford Connecticut

 Entities thought to be present:

-Loving Male and Female Entity, The Blue Lady, a strong Male Entity, & perhaps other Male Entities, and at least three children entities:2 boys and 1 girl; known for sure.
+Loving Male and Female Entity, The Blue Lady, a strong Male Entity, and perhaps other Male Entities, including at least three child entities: two boys and one girl.

 Stronger Female Entity